Introduction of a Router

 This is the segment from which packets are transmitted out of the router.
 The output port looks at its queuing buffers (when more than one packets have to be transmitted through the same output port queuing buffers are formed) and takes packets, does link layer functions, and finally transmits the packets to an outgoing link

 - Routing Processor –

-It executes the routing protocols, it works like a tradition cpu.
-It employs various routing algorithm like link-state algorithm, distance-vector algorithm etc. to prepare the forwarding table, which is looked up to determine the forwarding table.
+It executes the routing protocols, it works like a traditional CPU.
+It employs various routing algorithms like link-state algorithm, distance-vector algorithm, etc. to prepare the forwarding table, which is looked up to determine the route and the output port.